molokoloco/jQuery.boxFx/README.txt

         The idea behind boxFx was to give ten lines facilities for developper and designer to animate HTML elements with polished CSS3.
 Dead simple and hard at the same time !

-        Basically, you can use the plugin in a lot of way :
+        Basically, you can use the plugin in a lot of ways :

             - Create elements or use existing collections
             - Manage simple transitions or keyframes or effects or all in the same time